-- Examples of Physical Punishment: shaking, hitting, spanking, slapping, jerking, squeezing, kicking, biting, pinching, excessive tickling, and pulling of arms, hair, or ears; requiring a child to remain inactive for a long period of time. - Examples of Psychological Abuse: shaming, name calling, ridiculing, humiliation, sarcasm, cursing at, making threats, or frightening a child; ostracism, withholding affection, seclusion. - Examples of Coercion: rough handling (shoving, pulling, pushing, grasping any body part); physical restraint (forcing a child to sit down, lie down, or stay down) except when restraint is necessary to protect the child or others from harm; physically forcing a child to perform an action (such as eating or cleaning up). - Mechanical Restraint: "the use of devices as a means of restricting a student's freedom of movement."
+- Examples of Physical Punishment: shaking, hitting, spanking, slapping, jerking, squeezing, kicking, biting, pinching, excessive tickling, and pulling of arms, hair, or ears; requiring a child to remain inactive for a long period of time. - Examples of Psychological Abuse: shaming, name calling, ridiculing, humiliation, sarcasm, cursing at, making threats, or frightening a child; ostracism, withholding affection, seclusion. - Examples of Coercion: rough handling (shoving, pulling, pushing, grasping any body part); physical restraint (forcing a child to sit down, lie down, or stay down) except when restraint is necessary to protect the child or others from harm; physically forcing a child to perform an action (such as eating or cleaning up). - ♦ Mechanical Restraint: "the use of devices as a means of restricting a student's freedom of movement."
 (H.R.
-7124) - Physical Escort: "the temporary touching or holding of the hand, wrist, arm, shoulder, or back for the purpose of inducing a student who is acting out to walk to a safe location."
+7124) - ❖ Physical Escort: "the temporary touching or holding of the hand, wrist, arm, shoulder, or back for the purpose of inducing a student who is acting out to walk to a safe location."
 (H.R.
-7124, 2018) - Physical Restraint: "a personal restriction that immobilizes or reduces the ability of an individual to move the individual's arms, legs, torso, or head freely, except that such term does not include a physical escort, mechanical restraint, or chemical restraint."
+7124, 2018) - ❖ Physical Restraint: "a personal restriction that immobilizes or reduces the ability of an individual to move the individual's arms, legs, torso, or head freely, except that such term does not include a physical escort, mechanical restraint, or chemical restraint."
 (H.R.
-7124, 2018) - Seclusion: "the involuntary confinement of a student alone in a room or area which the student is physically prevented from leaving, except that such term does not include a time out."
+7124, 2018) - ❖ Seclusion: "the involuntary confinement of a student alone in a room or area which the student is physically prevented from leaving, except that such term does not include a time out."
 (H.R.
-7124, 2018)

-A Child's Garden Expulsion Policy: When staff has implemented the redirection strategies listed above, a conference with families will be requested to seek input and assistance.
-When necessary, if the home language is other than English, an interventionist will be available to assist with communication.
+7124, 2018) - A Child's Garden Exclusion and Expulsion Policy A Child's Garden's goal is to limit or eliminate the use of suspension, expulsion, and other exclusionary measures.
+However, understanding that challenging behavior is a form of communication, when staff has worked to identify environmental factors that might be contributing to the challenging behaviors, and has implemented the redirection strategies listed above, a conference with the director, the educators, the social worker and the child's family will be requested to seek input and assistance.
+When necessary, if the home language is other than English, an interpreter will be available to assist with communication.
+At times, the above-mentioned team may determine that exclusionary measures are necessary.
+These may include a period of time where a child stays home or reduces the amount of time in their schedule.
 When following these steps, if the staff and administration does not feel confident that the child is being effectively redirected; a referral for further assistance may be made.
-The staff and administration will make every effort to work with a support team to help the child be successful.
+ACG understands that early intervention is a valuable tool in helping young children who are struggling to be successful and thrive.
+Therefore, the staff and administration will make every effort to work with a support team to help the child continue at A Child's Garden.
 When all possibilities have been explored and the child cannot be successfully included in the group experience, the administration of A Child's Garden reserves the right to dis-enroll the child from the program.
+The administration will aid the family in finding a more supportive and appropriate setting for the child.